playlyfe/playlyfe-ruby-sdk/README.md

 Playlyfe Ruby SDK [![Gem Version](https://badge.fury.io/rb/playlyfe.svg)](http://badge.fury.io/rb/playlyfe)
 =================
-This is the official OAuth 2.0 PHP client SDK for the Playlyfe API.
+This is the official OAuth 2.0 Ruby client SDK for the Playlyfe API.
 It supports the `client_credentials` and `authorization code` OAuth 2.0 flows.
 For a complete API Reference checkout [Playlyfe Developers](https://dev.playlyfe.com/docs/api) for more information.